Senior School

 In Year 10 it is possible for a student to study ONE Unit 1-2 subject and / or a VCE VET subject (maximum of two if the student has completed SEAL and is completing VCE Mathematics) if they have been approved through the selection process.

-In Year 11 students study six Unit 1 subjects and six Unit 2 subjects of which English is compulsory, or a VCE VM program.
+In Year 11 students study five Unit 1 subjects and five Unit 2 subjects of which English is compulsory, or a VCE VM program.
 Unit 1 is offered in the first semester and Unit 2 is offered in the second semester.
 Units 1 and 2 may be done separately or as a sequence.
 Students may change units mid-year providing there is room in other subjects, can be timetabled and appropriate paperwork has been completed.
 It is possible for a student to study ONE Unit 3- 4 subject and / or a VET subject (maximum of two if the student has completed SEAL and is completing VCE Mathematics) if they successfully completed Unit 1 and 2.

 In Year 12 students study English or Literature plus four other subjects at Unit 3 and 4 level or a VCE Vocational Major program.
 Units 3 and 4 of all studies must be done as a sequence.
 Students cannot change units mid-year.
 Variations to the normal programs do exist.
 Some students study a VCE VET subject as part of their overall program.
 These students are usually absent on a Wednesday or a Friday.
 Some students, under the accelerated VCE program, study a VCE subject at Unit 1 and 2 level in their first year, and VCE subjects at Unit 3 and 4 level in their 2nd year of senior school.